Light Rule In Light-Gateway

 -> light-rule

 light-gateway links light-pingora, and light-pingora links light-rule.
-The rule engine is therefore part of the gateway binary; there is no dynamic plugin loading step.
+The rule engine is part of the gateway binary; there is no dynamic plugin loading step.

 Request Flow